Altinity/altinityknowledgebase/content/en/altinity-kb-dictionaries/dictionaries-and-arrays.md

 └───────────────────┴──────────┘
 ```

-## Dictionary with Postgresql as a source
+## Dictionary with PostgreSQL as a source

 ### Test data in PG